pgdogdev/docs/docs/features/sharding/cross-shard-queries/insert.md

 INSERT INTO users
     (id, email, created_at)
 VALUES
-    (pgdog.unqiue_id(), $1, $2)
+    (pgdog.unique_id(), $1, $2)
 RETURNING *;
 ```

-If however, you prefer to use sequences instead, you can rely on [database-generated](../schema_management/primary_keys.md) primary keys.
+However, if you prefer to use sequences instead, you can rely on [database-generated](../schema_management/primary_keys.md) primary keys.

-Statements that don't include the primary key in the `INSERT` tuple will be sent to one of the shards, using same round robin algorithm used for [omnisharded](#omnisharded-tables) tables.
+Statements that don't include the primary key in the `INSERT` tuple will be sent to one of the shards, using the same round robin algorithm used for [omnisharded](#omnisharded-tables) tables.
 The shard will then generate the primary key value using PgDog's [sharded sequences](../schema_management/primary_keys.md#pgdognext_id_seq).

 For example, assuming the table `users` is sharded on the primary key `id`, omitting it from the `INSERT` statement will send it to only one of the shards: